 Centrifuge at 500 x g for 30 min with the centrifuge brake off (deceleration set to zero).

-NOTE: If the centrifuge only display rpm, consult rotor specifications to estimate the rpm equivalent for 500 x g.
+NOTE: If the centrifuge only displays rpm, consult rotor specifications to estimate the rpm equivalent for 500 x g.

 Carefully remove separation tubes from the centrifuge without disturbing the layers.
 Observe the buffy coat, which has been formed in between the density medium and plasma layers.